 Consult with a doctor before using if pregnant or breastfeeding.

-Avoid if taking the following medications: aminoglycoside antibiotics, antacids, bisphosphonates, blood thinners, calcium channel blockers, digoxin, levodopa/carbidopa, potassium-sparing diuretics, quinolone antibiotics, skeletal muscle relaxers, sulfonylureas, or tetracycline antibiotics.
+DO NOT TAKE if taking the following medications: aminoglycoside antibiotics, antacids, bisphosphonates, blood thinners, calcium channel blockers, digoxin, levodopa, carbidopa, potassium-sparing diuretics, quinolone antibiotics, skeletal muscle relaxers, sulfonylureas, or tetracycline antibiotics.

 - Lundberg, MD, G. Magnesium Deficiency: The Real Emperor of All Maladies?.
 Medscape.
 2015.
 Available at: http://www.medscape.com/viewarticle/844214.

 - Abbas A, Sakr H. Effect of magnesium sulfate and thyroxine on inflammatory markers in a rat model of hypothyroidism.
 Can J Physiol Pharmacol.
 2016;94(4):426-32. doi:10.1139/cjpp-2015-0247.

 - Cinar V. The effects of magnesium supplementation on thyroid hormones of sedentars and Tae-Kwon-Do sportsperson at resting and exhaustion.
 Neuro Endocrinol Lett.
 2007;28(5):708-12.

 - Baydas B, Karagos S, Meral I. Effects of oral zinc and magnesium supplementation on serum thyroid hormone and lipid levels in experimentally induced diabetic rats.
 Biol Trace Elem Res.
 2002;88(3):247-53.